civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_navigationMenu.md

 }
 ```

-To add your menu item to an existing menu
+Legacy example of adding your menu item to an existing menu

 ```php
 function donortrends_civicrm_navigationMenu(&$params) {